-Caren Turner: Ex-Hillary Clinton Adviser Resigns Ethics Post After Confrontation With Police [Dashcam Video]
+Caren Turner: Ex-Hillary Clinton Adviser Resigns Ethics Post After Confrontation With Police [Video]

 — Matt Friedman (@MattFriedmanNJ) April 25, 2018

-In a sharply worded editorial, the Star-Ledger condemned Turner’s “boorish performance” as portrayed on the police dashcam video.
+In a sharply-worded editorial, the Star-Ledger condemned Turner’s “boorish performance” as portrayed in the police dashcam video.

 “So the cops were right to impound the car and were under no obligation to explain that to Turner, who pressed the issue to F-bomb extremes.
 Remarkably, the officers absorbed the rant and never flinched…The important takeaway from Turner’s meltdown was her attempt to shame the two cops because they had ‘ruined’ the Easter holiday for ‘a lot of people,’ overlooking the part that these cops were spending their own Easter weekend on the side of a road getting berated by the village idiot.”